-- We were assured that the provider was preventing visitors from catching and spreading infections. - We were assured that the provider was meeting shielding and social distancing rules. - We were assured that the provider was admitting people safely to the service. - We were assured that the provider was using PPE effectively and safely. - We were assured that the provider was accessing testing for people using the service and staff. - We were assured that the provider was promoting safety through the layout and hygiene practices of the premises.

-• We were assured that the provider was making sure infection outbreaks can be effectively prevented or managed.

-- We were assured that the provider's infection prevention and control policy was up to date. - We were assured the provider was facilitating visits for people living in the home in accordance with the current guidance.
+- We were assured that the provider was preventing visitors from catching and spreading infections. - We were assured that the provider was meeting shielding and social distancing rules. - We were assured that the provider was admitting people safely to the service. - We were assured that the provider was using PPE effectively and safely. - We were assured that the provider was accessing testing for people using the service and staff. - We were assured that the provider was promoting safety through the layout and hygiene practices of the premises. - We were assured that the provider was making sure infection outbreaks can be effectively prevented or managed. - We were assured that the provider's infection prevention and control policy was up to date. - Visiting arrangements at the service aligned with current government guidance.
+Both inside and outside space was available for relatives and friends to visit their loved ones. - From 11 November 2021 registered persons must make sure all care home workers and other professionals visiting the service are fully vaccinated against COVID-19, unless they have an exemption or there is an emergency.
+We checked to make sure the service was meeting this requirement.
+We found the service had effective measures in place to make sure this requirement was being met.